 - Easy to grow.
 Even if harvesting and storing hemp is more complex, growing hemp is easy.
 It only needs two procedures in the fields: planting and harvesting.

 - Good for the soil.
 It is a great rotation crop: it adequately prepares the soil for the next crop.
+And after the harvest, the remains of stems and leaves left on the ground provide beneficial nutrients by decomposing.

 - Local and ethical.
 When it is produced locally, hemp limits raw material transportation while guaranteeing a fair-trade supply.